 All videos require a degree of planning.
 While it varies from project to project, most videos will involve three stages:

 Pre-production is the initial planning stage.
-The first step is to get in touch with video production staff to discuss your idea.
-Our contact details are here. (lightbox)
+The first step is to get in touch with Video Hive staff to discuss your idea.

 From there, we’ll set up an initial meeting to help you develop a brief and any other materials required, such as a script or interview questions.